 Ricoh 35 EFS: Cold Hard Facts

-The camera's shutter speed is automatically set to 1/125, and exposure is also fully automatic.
+The camera features a manual zone focusing which allows you to choose a distance of between 0.9m - infinity.
+Its shutter speed is automatically set to 1/125, and exposure is also fully automatic.
 This means the camera can adjust exposure automatically according to the brightness and film speed.
-All you need to do is load the film and adjust the speed accordingly by turning the film speed selector ring.
-Any speed between 25, 50, 100, 200, and 400 ISO is fine, but any other would require you to figure out the exposure yourself.
+All you need to do is load the film and adjust the film speed accordingly by turning the film speed selector ring.
+You have the options of choosing a film speed of either 25, 50, 100, 200, and or 400.

 Ricoh 35 EFS: Ease of Use

 Taking photos with the Ricoh 35 EFS is fairly simple.
-First, you just need to adjust the focus range, which can be anywhere between 0,9m - infinity.
+First, you just need to adjust the focus range.
 Then it's just to aim and shoot.

-When it comes to loading the film, though, I must say I am not impressed.
+I must say I am also not impressed when it comes to loading the film.
 I have loaded films into this camera and others many times, but I find it especially tricky with the Ricoh 35 EFS.
-I can't really explain why, but there is just something in the way the film take-up spool and sprocket are built that makes it difficult for the film to latch on.
+There is something in the way the film take-up spool and sprocket are built that makes it difficult for the film to latch on.
 And once it does latch, closing the cover of the camera often unlatches it altogether.

 Ricoh 35 EFS: Image Quality